expo/expo/docs/pages/tutorial/gestures.md

 [React Native Gesture Handler library](https://docs.swmansion.com/react-native-gesture-handler/docs/) provides a way for built-in native components that can handle gestures.
 It uses the platform's native touch handling system to recognize pan, tap, rotation, and other gestures.
 It also solves the issue of performance handling complex gestures since it runs on the UI thread.

-In this module, you are going to add two different gestures using React Native Gesture Handler library:
+In this chapter, you are going to add two different gestures using React Native Gesture Handler library:

 - Tap to scale the size of the sticker on double tap.
 - Pan to move the sticker around the screen so that the sticker is placed anywhere on the image